I am delighted to confirm that I am standing as a candidate in the forthcoming election for General Secretary of the Musicians’ Union.

 I am a passionate believer in the MU and was brought up in a family where my elder brothers were both professional musicians, and whose membership of the Union began in the 1960s.

-Please visit the About tab for more information on my working life.
+Please visit the About page for more information.